hacks-guide/Guide-WiiU/docs/user-guide/tiramisu/nand-backup.md

 <br>However, making a NAND Backup is **always** useful, so please do not skip it.
 <br>Your NAND Backup is unique to your system.
 Backups from other consoles **won't** work.

-1. Navigate through the Tiramisu Boot Selector using the D-Pad and launch the `Homebrew Launcher` app by pressing A.
+1. Launch web browser exploit as [previously explained](browser-exploit) but this time, you will need to hold the B button.
-1. Navigate through the Homebrew Launcher and launch the `nanddumper.elf` app.
+1. Navigate to `nanddumper` using the Gamepad and press A to launch it.
 1. Use the Wii U GamePad's D-Pad to enter the following configuration:
     - Dump SLC: **yes**
     - Dump SLCCMPT: **yes**